vjoel/tupelo/README.md

 1. Install ruby 2 (not 1.9) from http://ruby-lang.org.
 Examples and tests will not work on windows (they use fork and unix sockets), though probably the underying libs will (using tcp sockets).

-2. Install the gem and its dependencies:
+2. Install the gem and its dependencies (you may need to `sudo` this):

         gem install tupelo